Blog

 Frequently asked questions

-How much does a fractional CXO engagement cost?
+How much does a fractional CMO engagement cost for a cybersecurity company?

-Fractional CXO engagements typically run $15K-$25K per month depending on scope, company stage, and time commitment.
-Compare that to a full-time CMO or CGO hire at $250K-$400K base salary plus equity, benefits, and hiring risk.
-You get senior operator-level expertise at a fraction of the cost, with the flexibility to scale engagement scope as your needs evolve.
+Fractional CMO engagements typically run $15K-$25K per month depending on scope, company stage, and weekly time commitment.
+Compare that to a full-time CMO hire at $250K-$400K base plus equity and benefits.
+For early-stage cybersecurity companies, the fractional model also reduces hiring risk – you are not locked into a full-time executive while the go-to-market strategy is still being validated.

-We work 15-25 hours per week embedded with your team.
-That includes attending leadership meetings, managing agency relationships, making resource allocation decisions, and building growth systems.
-Weekly execution check-ins keep the team aligned.
-Monthly strategy presentations give leadership visibility into progress and priorities.
-We operate as a member of your team, not an outside consultant.
+We work 15-25 hours per week embedded with your team – attending leadership meetings, managing agency and contractor relationships, and making resource allocation decisions alongside your internal stakeholders.
+Weekly execution check-ins keep the marketing team aligned.
+Monthly strategy presentations give leadership visibility into pipeline metrics, channel performance, and where priorities shift.
+We operate as a member of your team, not an outside consultant submitting reports.

 Related Solutions